 He was also one of the early members of the New Zealand Society of Civil Engineers (NZSCE, now the Institution of Professional Engineers New Zealand (IPENZ)) in 1914.
 Murray served as a NZSCE Council member for several years and was President in 1930–31.
 From 1926 to 1945 he also acted as Honorary Secretary to the NZSCE’s Auckland Branch, continuing as Honorary Treasurer until his sudden death in 1947.

-The GT Murray Memorial Award is presented annually by IPENZ’s Auckland Branch to the best IPENZ Student Member presentation on an engineering research or design project.
+The GT Murray Memorial Award is presented annually by Engineering New Zealand's Auckland Branch to the best Student Member presentation on an engineering research or design project by an Auckland Branch member.
 The award was established after Murray’s death by Branch Members who subscribed to a fund for the memorial prize.